nortikin/sverchok/docs/nodes/generators_extended/spiral_mk2.rst

 **Vertices* and **Edges**
 All outputs will be generated when connected.
-When **Separate** is off the output generates a continous list of vertices and edges (regardless of number of arms), otherwise it generates separate lists of vertices and edges for each arm.
+When **Separate** is off the output generates a continuous list of vertices and edges (regardless of number of arms), otherwise it generates separate lists of vertices and edges for each arm.

 Example of usage